MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/crashes/index.md

 # Crashes

-Mobile Center Crash Reporting lets developers collect crashes in their apps whether they occur in testing or in production.
+App Center Crash Reporting lets developers collect crashes in their apps whether they occur in testing or in production.

 # Key Features